neighborland/cache_rocket/README.md

 ## Use

 CacheRocket allows you to cache a fragment of html and replace inner html.
-You inject dynamic content into a static, cached outer partial.
+You inject dynamic content into a cached fragment that contains a placeholder.

 ### `cache_replace`